tatethurston/embedded-typescript/README.md

 ## Syntax

 `<%>` — Begin or end a templated region.
-The remaining syntax below is only valid inside a templated region.
+The syntax below is only valid inside a templated region.

 `<%= EXPRESSION %>` — Inserts the value of an expression.
 If the expression generates multiple lines, the indentation level is preserved across all resulting lines.